DrDecrepe/Crash/README.md

-This will crash your computer
+This Batch file will crash your computer
 Just let it run its corse